 Thailand is evolving into a digital economy.
 The country records some of the lowest rates of attrition globally.
 However, a high level of engagement also points towards the imminent changes in employee expectations.
 Businesses must prepare themselves in delivering superior employee experiences.

-To overcome the challenge of delivering superior employee experiences, HR in Thailand need only sustain their engagement efforts by continuously optimising their digital and talent strategy with the changing trends.
+To overcome the HR challenges in Thailand of delivering superior employee experiences, HR in Thailand need only sustain their engagement efforts by continuously optimising their digital and talent strategy with the changing trends.

 Overcoming HR challenges in Singapore